Olan1/genetic_algorithms/README.md

 with accuracy and/or precision, leading to a near-optimal solution.

 ## GA_number_sort

 This programme will implement a genetic algorithm that will be used to sort a list of unique integers and will consist of 3 classes.

 The first class, Gene, represents a single gene.
 It will take a single value as an argument which will be stored as that genes value using the class constructor.
-This class will overload the str magic method to return the genes value, and the eq magic method to determine if the values of 2 different genes equate.
+This class will overload the str magic method to return the genes value, the eq magic method to determine if the values of 2 different genes equate, and the sub magic method to determine the value of one gene subtracted from the other.
 The gene class will also contain a method which returns the genes value.

 The second class, Chromosome, represents a group of genes.
 This class will take